-Sophomores, throughout the year, three times a week.
+Sophomores, three times a week, first and second terms.

-MATHEMATICS C.-Calculus.
+MATHEMATICS D.-Calculus.
 This course aims to give a good working knowledge of the fundamental processes of both branches of the subject, the Differential and the Integral.
 In the former the differentiation of functions, the simpler applications of the differential coefficient, expansion of functions, examination for maxima and minima values and the evaluation of indeterminate forms are the subjects studied; in the latter, integration of type forms, rectification of curves, quadrature of surfaces and cubature of solids.